-- NASA’s James Webb Space Telescope, also known as Webb or JWST, is a multipurpose observatory launching in 2021 that will build on the legacy of the Hubble Space Telescope.
+- NASA’s James Webb Space Telescope, JWST, is a multipurpose observatory launched in December 2021 that will build on the legacy of the Hubble Space Telescope.

 Earth’s atmosphere distorts our view of distant celestial objects and blocks certain wavelengths of light, including slices of infrared that human eyes cannot see.
 Infrared-capable space telescopes can determine the atmospheric composition of planets orbiting other stars, look through clouds of dust and gas to see newborn stars, and even peer back through time to see galaxies that formed right after the Big Bang!